Remagen station: Structure

 Remagen station has an entrance building, in which a DB ticket office and ticket machines are located.
 There are food vending machines on platform tracks 2 and 3 and in the reception building.
 In the course of renovation work in 2008, the platform roofs were renewed and new LCD destination displays were erected.
 Each platform has a lift, making them accessible for wheelchairs.
 Platform track 5 is used only for the Ahr Valley Railway, operated as the Rhein-Ahr-Bahn towards Ahrbrück.

 A special feature is the station’s cast-iron portico, which is not anchored to the building, but rather stands on its own.
 The station hall was originally in Bonn and it was removed during the construction of Bonn railway station in 1883/84 and re-erected in Remagen.
 The hall is thus older than the station itself.

 Since 21 March 2009, Remagen station has had a DB service store with access from the main platform and the station building.

 Operations

 The platforms tracks of Remagen railway station are operated as follows:

 Train services

-The station is served by the following services:
+The station is served by some services on the following long-distance lines: